maxjo020418/Dockerina/agentica-dockerina/server/README.md

 9. **\[RESOLVED\] - (edited `OllamaExecute`)** Function call loop calls `OllamaDescribe.ts` EVERY TIME in the f-call loop.

-10. (UI) User can still send message WHILE the model is generating... (block send button like when `Failed to connect to Agentica server`)
+10. (UI change) User can still send message WHILE the model is generating... (block send button like when `Failed to connect to Agentica server`)

 11. **\[RESOLVED\] - added sentinel to monitor tools calls and fix broken tool calls (@toolCallFallback and more)** plus, one tool call at a time is enforced, not multiple tool calls at once to avoid context filling and confusion